DerDoktorFaust/goodreads-to-obsidian-modified/README.md

 I changed the template and changed exported file names; added stars instead of numbers for ratings.
 Many thanks to Jason Burns for the original repository.

+Everything below in this ReadMe is Jason's original work.
+The original repository can be found [here](https://github.com/bbbburns/goodreads-to-obsidian/tree/main).

 ## Is it done?
 This works for me.
 I think it's ready to use.
 You can find my [blog post about it for some more background](https://bbbburns.com/blog/2023/06/converting-from-goodreads-to-obsidian/).